ARALIK

 Size: 2.40m x 2.40m x 2.20m

-The installation "Interval" presents the viewer with a spatial representation of a multilayered architectural memory through projection mapping, focusing on the tectonics of the Mevlevihane (Mevlana) Gate of the Istanbul Land Walls having layers from the Byzantine and Ottoman periods to the modern era.
+The installation Aralık presents the viewer with a spatial representation of a multilayered architectural memory through projection mapping, focusing on the tectonics of the Mevlevihane (Mevlana) Gate of the Istanbul Land Walls having layers from the Byzantine and Ottoman periods to the modern era.
 Istanbul Land Walls were listed as the UNESCO World Heritage List Site in 1985.
 The wall structure, constructed in different periods in different architectural styles, construction techniques, and materials, is considered a spatial and temporal interval.
 In this context, the concept of interval represents the transformations, changes and threshold states of cultural heritage within continuity rather than a gap.
-The palimpsest gate and the "interval" are situated precisely within this state of plural temporality.
+The palimpsest gate and the Aralık are situated precisely within this state of plural temporality.
 It belongs neither entirely to a single time, nor to a single community or to a single culture.
 This intermediary position is conceptualized both as a physical interface and a transitional zone within cultural memory.